Mount Berry Mall

 Mount Berry Mall, previously named Mount Berry Square, stands as a single-level enclosed shopping destination situated in Rome, Georgia.
 Serving as the sole enclosed mall within the city, it first opened its doors in 1991.
-The mall features Belk and Dunham's Sports as its anchor stores and is currently under the ownership and management of the Hull Property Group.
+The mall features Belk, Dunham's Sports, and Rural King as its anchor stores and is currently under the ownership and management of the Hull Property Group.

 1988-1993: Planning and early years

 Plans for Mount Berry Square trace back to March 23, 1988, with construction and timber clearing starting in the summer of 1989.
 This joint venture development between Crown American and Homart Development Company officially opened on February 13, 1991, featuring anchor tenants JCPenney, Sears, Belk-Rhodes, and Hess's, all replacing existing stores in Rome.
-Restaurants at the food court also operated for the first time, most notably a Chick-Fil-A. The restaurant has since been renamed to Chick-Fil-A Dwarf Classics since 2013.
+Restaurants at the food court also operated for the first time, most notably a Chick-fil-A. The restaurant has since been renamed to Chick-Fil-A Dwarf Classics since 2013.

 The mall's architectural design was executed by Crawford McWilliams Hatcher Architects, Inc.

 JCPenney and Belk-Rhodes introduced new store designs with a heightened emphasis on fashion.
 The Hess's store closed in 1993, later replaced by Proffitt's.
 The current occupant of the space is Dunham's Sports, which opened in late 2013.

-2003-2010: Later years and start of decline
+2003-2010: Later years

 On November 22, 2003, PREIT acquired all 26 shopping malls owned by Crown American, including Mount Berry Square.
 Before the merger, Crown American had identified this property as one of 6 "non-core" assets to be divested after the completion of the merger.
 In 2003, the mall's occupancy rate was 73.3%, lower than the average for Crown American properties at that time, which stood at 93.0%.